xapian/xapian/xapian-core/docs/replication.rst

 Backend Support
 ===============

-Replication is supported by the glass and chert database backends, and can cleanly handle the master switching database type (a full copy is sent in this situation).
+Replication is supported by the glass database backend, and can cleanly handle the master switching database type (a full copy is sent in this situation).
 It doesn't make a lot of sense to support replication for the remote backend.
 Replication of inmemory databases isn't currently available.
 We have a longer term aim to replace the current inmemory backend with the current disk based